-Here's How To Request An Absentee Ballot To Vote By Mail In The 2020 Presidential Election
+Here's How You Can Request An Absentee Ballot To Vote By Mail In The Presidential Election

 As vote by mail becomes a more popular option during the 2020 presidential election due to the ongoing coronavirus pandemic, you may be wondering where to get started.
 Many states have adjusted their mail-in and absentee ballot policies to make it easier for people to cast their votes — but the rules vary from state to state.
 To make sure you're prepared, here's how you can request an absentee ballot.